magierska/cheatsheetGenerator/README.md

 You can configure cheatsheet styles with css.
 Upload your .css file and/or edit Configuration (.css) input field.

 ### General
-The exemplary cheatsheet with possible changes is presented below:
+The exemplary cheatsheet with possible changes is presented below.
+Configuration files for this example can be found <a href="https://github.com/magierska/cheatsheetGenerator/tree/master/example/readme-example">here</a>.

 <img src="documentation/css-vis.png" width="500" />